 Streets connect people to places.
-As the public face of a neighborhood, streets can set the tone for the surrounding environment and create a sense of community.
-The Park Woodlawn Area is characterized by an Activity Center surrounded by established Neighborhoods.
-The area's streets should reflect and support a pedestrian-scaled environment that encourages walking while also supporting other modes of transportation.
+As the public face of any neighborhood, streets can set the tone for the surrounding environment and should help create a sense of community.
+The Park Woodlawn area consists of a Mixed Use Activity Center surrounded by established neighborhoods.
+Therefore, the streets should support and complement the wide variety of activities and the vibrancy of an Activity Center, as well as the livability of the surrounding residential neighborhoods.
+To achieve this, the area's streets should reflect and support a pedestrianscaled environment that encourages walking while also supporting other modes of transportation.